Electryy/eleshopping/README.md

 ### `npm run contain`

-Builds the **encrypted** app.
-First inlines all the app code to single `index.html` and then runs staticrypt to encrypt the whole app.
-See `.env` to change the encryption password.
+Inlines js and css to `index.html`.
+Use this after build to create self contained index.html.

+### `npm run encrypt`

+Encrypts `index.html` in `build` folder with [staticrypt](https://github.com/robinmoisson/staticrypt).
+Now index.html is encrypted and ready to be deployed anywhere.
+See `.env` to set a secure password for staticrypt.

-### `npm run netlify-deploy`
+### `npm run predeploy`

-Just a helper to run `netlify deploy --prod --dir build`\
-See more documentation on netlify here. https://docs.netlify.com/
+Builds the app, inlines scripts and encrypts index.html